 I feel like I care most deeply about animal suffering.
-To me it feels the most obvious moral crime that is occurring right now, so I feel quite motivated to try and help that.
+To me it feels the most obvious moral crime that is occurring right now, so I feel quite motivated to try and help with that.

 Which organisations do you give to?

 In 2018 I gave the bulk to the Good Food Institute.
 I think their strategy for reducing animal suffering is really strong.
-I’ve also donated to Against Malaria Foundation because it looks like a very effective organization.
+I’ve also donated to the Against Malaria Foundation because it looks like a very effective organization.